Field Types and Properties

 Mobile App:

-On mobile, only the first two log fields are displayed in data entry.
+Only the first two log fields are displayed on mobile in data entry.

 Required

-Make a data variable required when it is not being hidden by a condition.
+Make a data variable required when not being hidden by a condition.
 An error displays to the user when the field is left blank.

 Show In CTMS